vaughanknouse/MERN-Book-Search-Engine/README.md

    git clone https://github.com/vaughanknouse/MERN-Book-Search-Engine.git
    ```

-2. **Install Node.js**: Ensure that the current version of Node.js is installed on your machine.
+2. **Install Node.js, npm, and MongoDB**: Ensure that the current versions of Node.js, npm, and MongoDB are installed on your machine.

 3. **Navigate to the Project Directory**: